ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/demo_compute_patch_features.md

 ```

 #### OUTPUTS:
 Two files listed below.
-For every SLICECF, there will be these two files generated.
+For every `SLICECF`, there will be these two files generated.

 ```
 CSHL_patch_features/